|

 While we all, to varying degrees, need people in our life, if you feel you must have people around all the time then this need is controlling you. |

-Known by a number of names - Autophobia, Isolaphobia, Monophobia, and Fear of Being Alone, the problem often significantly impacts the quality of life.
+Known by a number of names - Autophobia, Isolaphobia, Monophobia, and Fear of Being Alone - the problem often significantly effects the quality of life.

-It can cause a panic attack, keep people apart from loved ones and business associates, and play total havoc with a person's life.
-Symptoms typically include shortness
+It can cause a panic attack, keep you apart from loved ones and friends, and play total havoc with a your life. .

 Since what is meant by "being alone" may mean very different things to different people, it is critical